ansys/pymapdl/doc/source/user_guide/krylov.rst

 Requirements
 ============

-To use the Krylov method in PyMAPDL, these requirements must be met:

-* Ansys MAPDL version 2022 R2 or later.
+To use the Krylov method in PyMAPDL, Ansys MAPDL version 2022 R2 or later must be used.

 .. warning:: This feature does not support Distributed Ansys.
     However, you can still run MAPDL Math commands without specifying the ``-smp``